-• At an altitude of 10,521 feet, Leadville is the highest incorporated city in the United States.
+• At an altitude of 10,152 feet, Leadville is the highest incorporated city in the United States.
 Built on the shoulders of the silver boom, Leadville has a number of historic structures peppered throughout its quaint downtown.
 Of these sites, the still-functioning Tabor Opera House is perhaps the most well-known and visited.
-There's also the National Mining Museum, celebrates the town's silver-boom past and shows what life was like for the state's mining pioneers.
-If grandiose nature inspires you, just take a look around — the town is surrounded by five peaks that tower more than 14,000 feet: Mount Elbert (14,440 feet), Mount Massive (14,421 feet), Mount Democrat (14,148 feet), Mount Sherman (14,036 feet) and Mount Bross (14,172 feet).
+There's also the National Mining Hall of Fame and Museum, which celebrates the town's silver-boom past and shows what life was like for the state's mining pioneers, and the historic Delaware Hotel, a Victorian-era gem that's earned the nickname "a museum with pillows."
+If grandiose nature inspires you, the town is surrounded by five peaks that tower more than 14,000 feet: Mount Elbert (14,440 feet), Mount Massive (14,421 feet), Mount Democrat (14,148 feet), Mount Sherman (14,036 feet) and Mount Bross (14,172 feet).

-• To the west of the town of Twin Lakes, La Plata Peak towers 14,336 feet into the clear blue sky, dominating the landscape.
-This small mountain town, tucked in the San Isabel National Forest is a snapshot of rural life deep in the Rocky Mountains.
+• Twin Lakes is a small historic town tucked in the San Isabel National Forest that offers a snapshot of rural life deep in the Rocky Mountains.
 Here, locals know each other by name and share in outdoor pursuits ranging from hiking the national forest to fishing the nearby Twin Lakes Reservoir.
+To the west, as the Top of the Rockies courses through a deep valley toward Independence Pass, La Plata Peak towers at 14,336 feet and the road twists to reveal unparalleled mountain views in all directions.

 The History: Leadville's silver boom helped fuel the dynasty of the Guggenheims, and paved the way for others to make a fortune.
 Stop by the Tabor Opera House, the Matchless Mine and the Dexter Cabin for stories of colorful characters and insights into Colorado's mining boom days.